-People go to bed hungry in Ireland every day with one in ten households here experiencing food poverty - being unable to get healthy affordable food.
+People go to bed hungry in Ireland every day with almost one in ten households here experiencing food poverty - being unable to get healthy affordable food.

 So what exactly is the State doing to stem the rise of food poverty?